haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/cache.md

 This topic discusses the following options for configuring caching:

-*   Modifying the provided `default` cache frontend, which means you modify only `<your Magento install dir>/app/etc/di.xml` (the Magento application's global {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}dependency injection{% endglossarytooltip %} configuration)
+*   Modifying the provided `default` cache frontend, which means you modify only `<your Magento install dir>/app/etc/di.xml` (the Magento application's global {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}依赖注入{% endglossarytooltip %} configuration)
 *   Configuring your own custom cache frontend, which means you modify only `<your Magento install dir>/app/etc/env.php` because it overrides the equivalent configuration in `di.xml`

 <div class="bs-callout bs-callout-info" id="info">